 Spocket, on the other hand, has a 14-day free trial, after which the user must choose between the Starter plan at $19/month, Pro at $49/month, Empire at $99/month, and Unicorn at $299/month.

-An overview of both pricing plans can quickly point out that Oberlo might be more affordable.
+An overview of both pricing plans can quickly point out that DSers and Oberlo might be more affordable since they all have free plan.
 Spocket seems to compensate for its expensive price with its premium customer service and shipment tracking system.

 Oberlo relies massively on AliExpress, on which it has little to no power to directly verify suppliers.
 AliExpress is amazing in terms of product diversity and price, however, the inability to check the reliability of suppliers means that Oberlo’s users might risk a good customer experience if delivered products are not of high quality as promised.